p-j-ward/boolearn-hs/README.md

 ## Generalization with synthetic data: random AND/OR circuits

 A critical (but little used) test of machine learning algorithms is training on models that can exactly represent the data.
-Generalization in this setting is simply the question, "How much data is required to exactly reconstruct the model ?".
+Generalization in this setting is simply the question, "How little data is sufficient to exactly reconstruct the model ?".